-The unique bonsall landscape was created by a vocano beneath tropical waters.
-Limestone was made by a millenia of the remains of sea creatures, some of which can still be seen in the rubble walls.
-Tufa was made by the bubbing water through coral.
+The unique bonsall landscape was created by a volcano beneath tropical waters.
+Limestone was made by a millennia of the remains of sea creatures, some of which can still be seen in the rubble walls.
+Tufa was made by the bubbling water through coral.
 Minerals like spar and lead were formed, and ultimately this is what has shaped the village to what it is today.

 Bonsall village won the village of the year competition in 2010.
 We work hard at keeping village life vibrant with many events, celebrations, business, school and church networks, and conservation work at the forefront.

 we are grateful to all the open gardens visitors who participate in this event, because investing back into the village creates more enjoyment for everyone in the years to come.